VIC.GOV.AU | Policy and Advisory Library

 Equity (Social Disadvantage) (Reference 11)

-The Equity (Social Disadvantage) loading allocates funding based on parental occupation, parental education and the level of concentration of disadvantage in a school.
-Students with the highest level of need will be targeted with the most funding to ensure schools have the resources to support them.
-The loading is needs based, however to increase year-on-year stability for schools, a floor on negative funding changes and a weighted rolling average is applied to this loading.
+Equity (Social Disadvantage) loading allocates funding based on parental occupation, parental education, living arrangements, and the level of disadvantage in a school.
+Students with the highest level of need will receive the most funding to ensure schools have sufficient resources to support them.
+The loading is needs-based, however, to increase year-on-year stability for schools – a floor on negative funding changes and a weighted rolling average is applied to this loading.

 Whilst having similarities to the former Student Family Occupation (SFO) index, the Equity (Social Disadvantage) funding contains some important differences: